nickjohngray/data-fetch-with-func-comp/README.md

 4. await & Async
 5. promises with then
 3. use map to build visual component from it
-4. how to use inline styles
+4. use inline styles
-5. how to use flexbox and some other css styles
+5. use flexbox and some other css styles

 ## Available Scripts